Mahmoudz/Porto/README.md

 <details>
 <summary><a id="controllers">Controllers</a></summary>

-Controllers are responsible for validating the request, serving the request data, and building a response. *Validation and response happen in separate classes but triggered from the Controller*.
+Controllers are responsible for validating the request, serving the request data, and building a response.
+*Validation and response happen in separate classes but is triggered from the Controller*.

 *The Controllers concept is the same as in MVC (They are the C in MVC), but with limited and predefined responsibilities.*